woximorks/api-ui/README.md

         - attr_title: The title of the attribute, as it can be called within the API and displays within the documentation
         - created and updated columns are self explanatory

+* Update Notes
+    - Agent page added,
+    - All image files updated to match casing of endpoints.
+    -